3ickleonerd/sei-trader/src/client/public/docs/guide/architecture/overview.md

 ## High-Level Architecture

-Sei Trader implements a modular, microservices-inspired architecture designed for scalability, security, and maintainability on the Sei Network.
+Smart Duck implements a modular, microservices-inspired architecture designed for scalability, security, and maintainability on DuckChain.

 ```mermaid
 graph TB